RadicalFx/documentation/README.md

-# Radical Documentation
+# Radical Documentation & Samples

-Available at http://docs.radicalframework.com/, built using https://www.gitbook.com
+* Documentation is available at http://docs.radicalframework.com/, built using https://www.gitbook.com
+* Samples are available in this repo in the `samples` folder.